 If you’re considering a Linode, I recommend you start out with the smallest one and upgrade if/when you need to.

-I currently host all my sites on the “Linode 768” plan — 768MB ram, 30GB storage, and 300GB transfer.
-When one of my sites goes viral, like YouTube Instant did or EmuSpin did, I just migrate to a bigger Linode.
+I currently host all my sites on the “Linode 1GB” plan, which is probably overkill, but its nice to be able to handle random traffic spikes without much work.
+When a site goes viral, like YouTube Instant did or EmuSpin did, I just migrate to a bigger Linode.

-For example, as YouTube Instant picked up steam, I upgraded the server several times, eventually ending up at the “Linode 4GB” plan — 4GB ram, 160GB storage, and 1600GB transfer.
+For example, as YouTube Instant picked up steam, I upgraded the server several times, eventually ending up at the “Linode 4GB” plan — at the time, 4GB ram, 160GB storage, and 1600GB transfer.
 Migrating plans takes about 15 minutes, and your sites will be inaccessible during that time.

 (If you liked this, you might like How To Set Up Your Linode For Maximum Awesomeness.)